Reading time: 6 minutes

 1. Superannuation Guarantee (SG) contributions

 SG contributions are the compulsory contributions made by your employer into your super account on your behalf as part of your total salary package.
-In 2021–22, the SG rate is 10% of your ordinary time earnings (OTE).
-This is currently set to rise slowly to 12% on 1 July 2025.
+On 1 July 2025, the SG rate rose to 12% of your ordinary time earnings (OTE).
+No further increases to the rate are scheduled.

-By making a salary-sacrifice contribution, you are reducing your taxable income and potentially, how much tax you pay.
-This can be worthwhile if you earn over $18,200 a year, as instead of paying your higher marginal rate of tax on your salary or wages, you only pay 15% tax on your super contribution.
-(If your income and concessional contributions are over $250,000 in 2021–22, you may have to pay an additional 15% on some or all of your super contributions.)
+By making a salary-sacrifice contribution, you are reducing your taxable income and, potentially, how much tax you pay.
+This can be worthwhile if you pay more than 15% tax on your last dollar of income, as instead of paying your higher marginal rate of tax on your salary or wages, you only pay 15% tax on your super contribution.
+(If your total income plus concessional contributions is over $250,000, you have to pay an additional 15% on some or all of your super contributions.)

 For many years, employees could not make this type of contribution into their super account.
 These contributions were only available to the self-employed, as they didn’t have an employer making super contributions on their behalf.